Best practices for writing Dockerfiles

 RUN groupadd -r postgres && useradd --no-log-init -r -g postgres postgres.

---no-log-initflag to useradd works around this issue.
+--no-log-initflag to useradd.
 The Debian/Ubuntu

-adduserwrapper does not support the
+adduserwrapper does not support this flag.

 Avoid installing or using

-sudo since it has unpredictable TTY and
+sudo as it has unpredictable TTY and

 signal-forwarding behavior that can cause problems.
-If
+If you absolutely need

-you absolutely need functionality similar to
+functionality similar to

-sudo, such as initializing the
+sudo, such as initializing the daemon as

-root but running it as non-
+running it as non-

-root), consider using
+root, consider using “gosu”.

 Lastly, to reduce layers and complexity, avoid switching

-and forth frequently.
+USER back and forth

 For clarity and reliability, you should always use absolute paths for your